scheinerman/Matroids.jl/docs/src/index.md

 ## Bases

 A *basis* of a matroid is a maximum-size independent set.
 To find a basis of a matroid `M`, use `basis(M)`.
 Note that matroid typically has many bases.
 This function returns one of them with no guarantee as to which.

 Given weights `wt` (specified as a `Dict`) for the elements of a matroid `M`, use `min_weight_basis(M, wt)` to return a basis the sum of whose weights is smallest.

+The function `random_basis(M)` returns a random basis of `M` by the following algorithm:
+Assign random weights to the elements of `M` and then apply `min_weight_basis`.

+Finally, `all_bases(M)` returns an iterator that generates all the bases of `M`.
+Note that the number of bases may be enormous.

 ## Operations